bb220/auth-api/README.md

 ![Deployed on Railway](https://img.shields.io/badge/Railway-App-6c4cff?style=for-the-badge&logo=railway)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

-A lightweight, secure Authentication API built with FastAPI and Python.
+A lean, secure, and easily extendable user service for technical founders who want to move fast and build products — exposing a simple, powerful API.

-## Features
+Built with FastAPI and SQLAlchemy, this service provides essential user management functionality out of the box and is ready to deploy.
+Designed for rapid development and easy extension, it helps technical founders go from idea to launch with minimal backend overhead.

-- User Registration and Login
+Lean enough for your MVP.
+Strong enough to scale with you.

-- Email Verification
+## Key Features

-- Password Reset Functionality
+- 🔐 Secure user registration, login, and token-based authentication
-- Access and Refresh Tokens (JWT-based)
+- 📨 Built-in email verification and password reset flows
-- API Key Middleware Protection
+- ⚡ Asynchronous background tasks for fast user experiences
-- CORS Support
+- 🛡️ API key security and protected route examples
-- Integration with SendGrid (for transactional emails)
+- 📊 Event tracking for analytics and user behavior insights
-- Integration Test Suite
+- 🛠️ Easily extendable with additional services (OAuth, profile management, roles)

 ---